fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 In the next 10 min, you will contribute to your first Open Source projects - how crazyyy is that 🚀

-To fully understand what the below steps do, we essentially want to :
+To fully understand what the below steps do, we essentially want to:

 **1. fork -> 2. clone -> 3. edit -> 4. push -> 5. pull**